 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and with the instructions to Form 10-Q and Article 10 of Regulation S-X for interim financial information.
-Accordingly, these statements do not include all of the information and notes required for complete financial statements.
+Accordingly, these statements do not include all of the information and notes required for complete financial statements prepared under GAAP.
 In our opinion, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Certain prior year amounts have been reclassified to conform to the current year presentation.
+Operating results for the nine months ended September 30, 2008 are not necessarily indicative of the results that may be expected for the year ending December 31, 2008.
 For further information, refer to the Consolidated Financial Statements and notes thereto included in our Annual Report on Form 10-K/A for the year ended December 31, 2007 ("2007 10-K/A").
+Certain prior period amounts have been reclassified to conform to the current period presentation.
+Variable rate demand notes ("VRDNs"), which we previously reported as cash and cash equivalents, are now classified as current marketable investment securities (see Note 5).
+VRDNs were contributed to us from DISH Network in connection with the Spin-off and we continue to hold VRDNs as of September 30, 2008.
+We reclassified the allocation of cash and cash equivalents and marketable investment securities to accurately reflect the amounts of each we received from DISH Network in connection with the Spin-off.
+There was no change in the combined contribution total of \$1.0 billion of cash and cash equivalents and current marketable investment securities (see Note 1).
+As a result of these reclassifications, "Purchases of marketable investment securities" and "Sales and maturities of marketable investment securities" in "Net cash flows from investing activities" and "Contribution of cash and cash equivalents from DISH Network in connection with the Spin-off" in "Net cash flows from financing activities" on our